titns/HuntShowdownSpawnMap/README.md

 If you want to make your own data set and want to visualize it, just click on the map in the html and it will tell the nearest location it knows for the visualization.

-The same spreadsheet can be found here https://docs.google.com/spreadsheets/d/1DHfu1qDmJwxkngT5wg7K3EbqAmc-uVKLguTJvaeE_tY if you want to share the dataset